 Camper Aide Program – The Camper Aide program offers older campers the opportunity to transition between being a camper and being a member of staff.
 The Camper Aide program teaches teamwork, responsibility and imbues the spirit of camping in its participants.
 Approximately six campers are selected to be Camper Aides each session.
 Camper Aides must be at least 13 years old, former Camp Tommy campers with at least one encampment under their belts, have parental approval, get a recommendation from a member of camp staff, be approved by the Camp Aide coordinator, by the Assistant Director and by the Camp Director.

 Camp Tommy consists of three villages that campers are assigned to upon arrival at camp.
 The three villages are Tanzania, Tonawonda and Ticonderoga.
 Within the villages, campers live in cabins that vary in size, ranging from six to 12 campers.
 Restroom and shower facilities are separate from living quarters and are located a short distance from each cabin.
 All of our bathrooms have individual stalls and shower units.

 Transportation to Camp

-The Fresh Air Fund provides charter buses to Camp Tommy at 10:30 AM on the day of departure from Riverbank State Park (entrance to the park is located at 145th Street and Riverside Drive).
+The Fresh Air Fund provides charter buses to Camp Tommy the morning of the day of departure from Riverbank State Park (entrance to the park is located at 145th Street and Riverside Drive).
 Please arrive early to ensure your child has time to check in.
-Children return to the same location at 2:00 PM on the day of return.
+Children return to the same location on the day of return.